 The Comprehensive Plan consists of five major components: Long-Range Land Use, Community Development, Infrastructure and Facilities, Conservation/Preservation, and Small Area/Sector Plans.
 The Community Development component includes the Community Design Plan which provides guidance on the look and attractiveness of new development, the Economic Development Plan which provides policies to further the County's economic development goals, and the Housing Plan which addresses the housing needs of the community.
-The Infrastructure and Facilities component covers a wide range of public facilities including public safety such as fire and police stations, community education including schools and libraries, parks covering recreational facilities (bike lanes, trails, sidewalks).
+The Infrastructure and Facilities component covers a wide range of public facilities including public safety such as fire and police stations, community education including schools and libraries, parks covering recreational facilities and tourism, water, sewer and transportation which includes roads, transit, and non-motorized facilities (bike lanes, trails, sidewalks).
 The Conservation/Preservation component provides goals and policies to preserve cultural resources, conserve environmental resources, and plan for open space corridors throughout the County.
 Finally, the Small Area/Sector Plans are designed to direct the growth of key locations throughout the County.
 Small area plans provide greater emphasis on detailed planning, visioning, economic development, and design in order to develop plans that represent each study area with its own character, vision, and implementation strategy.
 The small area plans have detailed implementation components that identify needed infrastructure and facilities to realize the Plan's vision.